 - Always distribute granular fertilizer at the plant’s root zone.

 - Fertilize perennials and vegetables in early spring, just before or as new shoots begin emerging.
-Lawns, trees, and shrubs should be fertilized in early spring, then again in early fall.
-And, annuals like to be nourished in their respective growing seasons.
+Fertilize your lawn, trees, and shrubs in early spring, then again in early fall.
+Annuals should be nourished during their growing season.